 LinkedIn is full of space-wasting, say-nothing headlines.
 With a bit of effort, yours can totally be the standout.

-Love Job Jenny's advice?
+Love Job Jenny’s advice?
 So do we.
-Check out Job Jenny's Ridiculously Awesome Resume Kit, new this week!
+Check out Job Jenny’s Ridiculously Awesome Resume Kit!
 Learn how to craft your own ridiculously awesome resume, and get more inside tips on finding a job from Job Jenny.